BSchools.org Blog - Resources for Business School Students

 What’s a Flipped MBA Classroom?

-September 16, 2022Recently here at BSchools we pointed out that online MBA programs carry extraordinarily large startup costs, in part because online curricula require sizable investments in production facilities and equipment.
+May 20, 2026Here at BSchools, we pointed out that online MBA programs carry extraordinarily large startup costs, in part because online curricula require sizable investments in production facilities and equipment.
 These programs also carry high ongoing upgrade costs, especially at highly-ranked business schools that exploit competitive advantages from new technology.
 However, at one top program, a different and surprising objective behind these investments has also emerged.

 -